 So what does that in this recipe?
 Simple.
 A can of peach pie filling.
 Seriously.
-The pie filling not only adds some delicious peaches (already peeled and sliced I might add), but the pie filling works perfectly as the sauce to make this simple salad sing!
+The pie filling not only adds some delicious peaches (already peeled and sliced I might add), it also works perfectly as the sauce to make this simple salad sing!

 I know!
 I was just as surprised the first time I had it, too!
 But it works beautifully and tastes amazing!

 I often get asked about using other pie fillings and while I think they’d taste great, a blueberry or strawberry pie filling is going to turn the whole dish a different color because of the colored filling.
-Since the peach is relatively clear so you get to see all the pretty fruit through it.
-And while apple would be pretty clear too, it’s going to have cinnamon in it and that might not be the best flavor to add to your fruit salad.
+Since the peach is relatively clear, you get to see all the pretty fruit colors through.
+And while apple would be pretty clear too, it’s going to have cinnamon in it, and that might not be the best flavor to add to your fruit salad.

 Secret Ingredient Fruit Salad